Skip to main content

 ABOUT

 The below is research begun in 2026 and includes free workflows.
-2026 brings a change of focus toward content creation, but I will continue adding/updating research and workflows here when I get time.
-All previous research can be found on the Research (2025) page and is still viable.
+2026 brings a change of focus toward content creation.
+All previous research can be found on the Research (2025) page and much of it is still viable.

 To keep up to date with new research and content creation, join my Patreon (free tier) or subscribe to the YouTube channel